 - At the main entrance to BSS

-All these containers accept biodegradable materials appropriate for cold composting.
-Please no dairy or meat in these containers but they do accept coffee grounds, soiled paper products, eggshells, fruits, vegetables, legumes, and grains.
+All these containers accept biodegradable materials such as coffee grounds, soiled paper products, eggshells, fruits, vegetables, legumes, and grains.
 Meat and Dairy are OK!
 No plastics or Bio-plastics please.

 Of this organic waste 8,000 pounds stays on campus and is composted by WRRAP to produce soil amendment for the campus grounds and CCAT.
 Due to the limited capacity of the campus composting site the rest of this biogenic waste is accepted by the Humboldt Waste Management Authority and goes to a commercial composting facility.

 Contact Morgan King at Morgan.King@humboldt.edu to have the following campus-generated items picked up for recycling:

 - Scrap metal and wire

 - Mixed rigid plastics

 - Sheet rock and ceiling tiles